takeiteasy/xget/README.md

 # xget

-xget is a simple IRC client/bot that downloads fils from XDCC servers,<br/>
+xget is a simple IRC client/bot that downloads files from XDCC servers,<br/>
 xget also supports DCC RESUME, so if the connection is cut off, you can continue easily.</br>
 Pass the XDCC server, channel, bot and pack as a sort of link and xget does the rest.<br/>
 Links can be passed either through the arguments, or in a file, which is read line by line.<br/>